 Below is a comprehensive list of services available online and closed public facilities.

 - As of March 14, 2020, the following City facilities have suspended public access and activities until the state of emergency is lifted.

 - All Youth and Family Development Centers

-- All branches of the Chattanooga Public Library
+- All branches of the Chattanooga Public Libraries

 - Eastgate Senior Center

-- As of Monday, March 30, public access has been suspended at several city facilities, including City Hall, City Hall Annex, City Court, and city services at the Development Resource Center.
+- As of Monday, July 27, public access has been suspended at several city facilities, including City Hall, City Hall Annex, and city services at the Development Resource Center.